Vertex distortion of lattice knots: Proof of Theorem

+We will calculate the distortion value of this pair.
 Since the points lie one away in ambient space, the distortion value will be equal to the shorter of the two path lengths.
-Let us count the length of the path following the positive orientation, beginning at the point on the $z^-$-stick.
+Let us count the length of the path following the orientation, beginning at the point on the $z^-$-stick.

 We begin with a partial $z^-$-stick of length $p/2$ and end with a $y^+$-stick of length $3p/2-1$.
 Of the remaining sticks, there are $p/2$, $y^-$-sticks; each of these sticks has a length of $p$.
 Thus, the total length of the $y^-$-sticks is